The Berkeley Haas MBA: What You Need To Know

 Founded in 1898, the Haas School of Business is the second-oldest business school in the United States.
-The insider’s joke is that Berkeley’s Haas School is the business school for hippies.
-Truth is, that’s never been true, but it’s a nearly quaint way to refer to one of the hardest schools in the world to get into.
-If you’re interested in tech, entrepreneurship and innovation, Haas is one of the best schools in the world for an MBA.
+The insider’s joke is that Berkeley’s Haas School is the business school for hippies, but the truth is, that’s never been true, and it’s a funny way to refer to one of the hardest schools in the world to get into.
+If you’re interested in innovation, entrepreneurship, inclusion, and sustainability, Haas is one of the best schools in the world for an MBA.
 Their location also puts them at the epicenter of the innovation economy.

-The highly selective program, which enrolls a small class of 240 full-time MBAs each fall, is anchored by 12 required courses that promote a general-management perspective and that provide a framework for the more function-specific courses that follow.
-The first year of the program is divided into four quarters.
-The core curriculum is rooted in business fundamentals — including marketing, finance, and accounting.
+The highly selective 2-year program, which enrolls a class of 296 full-time MBAs each fall, is anchored by 14 required courses in the core curriculum built on one another to foster essential analytical and leadership skills, including marketing, finance, and accounting.